-

 Types of Divorce Disputes

 Perhaps the lengthiest and most contentious part of divorce is resolving the marital disputes.
-Some common divorce disputes couples need to resolve include:

 If you and your spouse are on communicative terms, as in the case of a mutual uncontested divorce, you can work out your own agreement without having to go to court.
 You and your attorneys can negotiate a custody arrangement, as well as a property settlement, for instance, and submit the agreement to the court for approval.